shhoalex/revgraph/docs/gitbook-src/core/00-example-usage.md

 x = 3.000000000, y = 2.000000000
 ```

-Using the simplest model, the program solves it in less than 10 lines of code
+Using a simple construct, the program finds the local minima it in less than 10
-with error < 10<sup>-14</sup>!
+lines of code!